C191248TahiaHoque/Neural-Network-Projects/README.md

 # Neural-Network-Projects
-Neural network projects will be uploaded here, using RNN, LSTM, time series , as well as using machine learning and ANN
+Neural network projects will be uploaded here, using RNN, LSTM, time series .
+In this project we have done the prediction of electricity using RNN nad LSTM model where we got more accuracy in LSTM model.